jms-ra/generic-jms-ra/README.md

-# Generic JMS JCA Resource Adapter for JBoss AS
+# Generic JMS JCA Resource Adapter for WildFly

-This project is for the Generic JMS JCA Resource Adapter for JBoss AS.
-As the name suggests, this JCA RA provides the ability to integrate with any JMS broker which allows remote clients to look-up connection factories and destinations via JNDI (as outlined in section 4.2 of [the JMS 1.1 specification](http://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&ved=0CDEQFjAA&url=http%3A%2F%2Fdownload.oracle.com%2Fotn-pub%2Fjcp%2F7195-jms-1.1-fr-spec-oth-JSpec%2Fjms-1_1-fr-spec.pdf&ei=psavUKuZDaSy2wWZ54D4Cw&usg=AFQjCNGCh-3NatP_ezkZ6MSgeahTmUuyZg)).
-It currently is only verified to work in JBoss AS7 and supports, for example, consuming messages with an MDB and sending messages with a JCA-base JMS connection factory to 3rd-party brokers.
-It is based on the generic JMS JCA RA found in previous versions of JBoss AS (e.g. 4, 5, and 6).
+This project is for the Generic Jakarta Messaging Service JCA Resource Adapter for WildFly.
+As the name suggests, this JCA RA provides the ability to integrate with any Jakarta Messaging Service broker which allows remote clients to look-up connection factories and destinations via JNDI (as outlined in section 4.2 of [the JMS 1.1 specification](http://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&ved=0CDEQFjAA&url=http%3A%2F%2Fdownload.oracle.com%2Fotn-pub%2Fjcp%2F7195-jms-1.1-fr-spec-oth-JSpec%2Fjms-1_1-fr-spec.pdf&ei=psavUKuZDaSy2wWZ54D4Cw&usg=AFQjCNGCh-3NatP_ezkZ6MSgeahTmUuyZg)).
+It currently is only verified to work in WildFly and supports, for example, consuming messages with an MDB and sending messages with a JCA-base Jakarta Messaging Service connection factory to 3rd-party brokers.
+It is based on the generic JMS JCA RA found in previous versions of JBoss AS (e.g. 4, 5, 6 and 7).
 However, unlike those versions this is a stand-alone project now and no longer supports internal dead-letter processing since every modern JMS broker supports this already.

-To be clear, the Generic JMS JCA Resource Adapter for JBoss AS should only be used if the JMS provider with which you are integrating does not have a JCA Resource Adapter of its own.
-Most enterprise JMS providers have their own JCA RA, but for whatever reason there are still a few who are lacking this essential integration component.
+To be clear, the Generic Jakarta Messaging Service JCA Resource Adapter for WildFly should only be used if the Jakarta Messaging Service provider with which you are integrating does not have a JCA Resource Adapter of its own.
+Most enterprise Jakarta Messaging Service providers have their own JCA RA, but for whatever reason there are still a few who are lacking this essential integration component.

 ## Get Help

-Any questions, etc. can be posted on the ["Generic JMS JCA Resource Adapter for JBoss AS" Google Group](https://groups.google.com/forum/?fromgroups=#!forum/jboss-generic-jms-ra).
+Any questions, etc. can be posted on the ["Generic Jakarta Messaging Service JCA Resource Adapter for WildFly" Google Group](https://groups.google.com/forum/?fromgroups=#!forum/jboss-generic-jms-ra).

 **Note:** this is a *community* project and has no official support from Red Hat in any capacity.
 I will certainly work with the community to address any issues, but I cannot guarantee any particular [SLA](http://en.wikipedia.org/wiki/Service-level_agreement).